apache/solr-operator/README.md

 ## Solr Operator

+### Solr Operator Docker Images

+Two Docker images are published to [DockerHub](https://hub.docker.com/r/bloomberg/solr-operator), both based off of the same base image.

+- [Builder Image](build/Dockerfile.build) - Downloads gomod dependencies, builds operator executable (This is not published, only used to build the following images)
+- [Slim Image](build/Dockerfile.slim) - Contains only the operator executable, with the operator as the entry point
+- [Vendor Image](build/Dockerfile.slim) - Contains the operator executable as well as all dependencies (at `/solr-operator-vendor-sources`)

 ### Solr Operator Input Args

 * **-zookeeper-operator** Whether or not to use the Zookeeper Operator to create dependent Zookeeepers.